Bombay Sweets (Bangladesh)

 Bombay Sweets is a manufacturer and food processing company from Bangladesh since 1948.
 It is most noted for its "Potato Chips" and "Chanachur".
 It also produces beverages, frozen foods and spices.
 It is one of the oldest companies in Bangladesh.

 History

 Bombay Sweets was established in Nawabpur, Old Dhaka in 1948.
-It launched chanachur in 1948.
+It launched chanachur that same year.

-Bombay Sweets launched Ring chips in 1986.
+Bombay Sweets launched Ring chips in 1985.

 Bombay Sweets launched Potato Crackers in 1988.
-Bombay Sweets launched Mr. Twist in 1996.
+It also launched Mr. Twist in 1996.
 In 1998, it established Tricepack Ltd to manufacture packaging.

 Bombay Sweets launched Alooz in 2012.